Why QuickBooks Fails Nonprofits (And What to Do About It)

 Millions of nonprofits use QuickBooks.
 Most of them have built elaborate workarounds to handle the one thing QuickBooks fundamentally can't do: fund accounting.

-This isn't a criticism of Intuit.
-QuickBooks is excellent software — for businesses that track profit and loss.
+This isn't a criticism of Intuit or really any other accounting software.
+QuickBooks is excellent software for businesses that track profit and loss.
 Nonprofits don't track profit and loss.
 They track whether restricted funds were spent in accordance with donor intent, whether grant restrictions have been satisfied, and whether the organization is operating within the constraints of its various funding sources.

 Those are fundamentally different problems.
 And trying to solve them with a tool built for a different purpose creates real costs.